christinerose/gibbr.org/blog/hillingar/index.md

 There is an `opam-nix` project which ports opam projects to Nix.
+(
+Opam2nix
+Depends on binary of itself at build time: not very Nixy Not as minimal - (LOC stats) probably a function of the `nix` DSL's suitability in creating packages/derivations )

 But it doesn't have the support for what we need.
 The Mirage unikernels quite often need to be cross-compiled: compiled to run on a machine other than the machine you're building it on.
 A target they use is solo5, which isn't a different mircoarchitecture, but it uses a difrert GLIBC which requires cross compilation.